ayushi2019031/glownet.io/_posts/2025-09-14-gpu-computing-with-shared-memory.md

 As we have seen in the previous [blog](../getting-started-with-cuda/), CUDA programming uses a hierarchal breakdown of workers.
 Threads are grouped into blocks which are further grouped into grids.

-## Memory Hierarchy in CUDA
+# Memory Hierarchy in CUDA

 GPUs are designed with a **hierarchical memory system**.
 Unlike CPUs, which have deep cache hierarchies, GPUs expose more memory types directly to programmers.
-This gives developers more control—but also more responsibility—to manage performance.
+This gives developers more control, but also more responsibility to manage performance.

 ![Memory Hierarchy in CUDA (NVIDIA Official Docs)](../images/2025-09-14-gpu-computing-with-shared-memory/memory-hierarchy.webp)
 <br><br>